AN OVERVIEW OF STREAMING SERVICES

 Guided by UMN’s Driven to Discover ethos, we are creating a host of novel data sets that allow any researcher to apply current and emerging data-driven solutions to agricultural challenges.
-To access this growing portfolio of APIs, simply fill out a short survey form, submit it and you’ll be invited to join GEMS Exchange for a trial 30 days.
-Your answers will help us improve GEMS services and accelerate agriculture’s data revolution.
+To access this growing portfolio of APIs, simply select the APIs you would like to use, and we will provide you with access through RapidAPI.

 GEMS Tile Store – Historic data on earth divisions.

 GEMS offers a “Tile Store” that keeps the most frequently accessed satellite tiles directly accessible in real time.
 GEMS’s Tile Store currently has Sentinel 2 Level 2A and Level 1C data.
 These data currently include tiles for Minnesota, the Upper Midwest and Malawi (elsewhere upon request) dating as far back as 2015.
 The GEMS Tile Store overcomes access delays faced by researchers who request data directly from The European Space Agency’s Copernicus server, which pushes satellite tiles off to archival storage when they are only a short time out of date.
 Tiles can take on the order of a day to retrieve when they have been archived.
 Tiles in the GEMS store are downloadable on demand.

 GEMS Weather – Best-in-class global weather variables.